jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ### V. Add a second map variable

+You will now add a second map that will display information about the percentage of renters in Portland.
 Below your `ownerMap` variable, initialize your renter map by creating a new variable `renterMap`.
-This second map will display information about the percentage of renters in Portland.
+Be sure to set the center.

 ```javascript
 var renterMap = new mapboxgl.Map({